spacetelescope/jwst/docs/jwst/adaptive_trace_model/main.rst

 to creating the rectified 2D spectral image in the :ref:`resample_spec <resample_spec_step>` step.

-This step is currently available for all NIRSpec and MIRI spectral modes.
+This step is currently available for all NIRSpec and MIRI LRS spectral modes.
 Trace models may be generated for time-series spectra, but oversampling is disabled for this mode.
 The step is incorporated into the :ref:`calwebb_spec2 <calwebb_spec2>` and :ref:`calwebb_spec3 <calwebb_spec3>` pipelines, prior to the